gr0uch/tapdance/tapdance.lisp.md

                ((@ process next-tick) flush))
       (set-timeout flush 0))

-This is the main function, it accepts a test function that takes two arguments, `assert` and `comment`.
+Define the main public function, it accepts a test function that takes two arguments, `assert` and `comment`.

     (defun run-test (fn)